waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **VOID**: An impassable tile type found at the edges of some maps, functions as a wall.
 - **WALL**: An impassable tile that blocks movement.
 - **WARP_CARPET_DOWN**: A warp tile at the edge of a map.
 Pressing 'Down' while standing on the tile has been confirmed to trigger the warp.
+- **WARP_CARPET_RIGHT**: A warp tile at the edge of a map.
+Pressing 'Right' while standing on the tile has been confirmed to trigger the warp.
 - **Warp (FLOOR):** A special tile type that appears to be a normal FLOOR tile but also functions as a warp.
 Observed as landing zones after falling through a PIT.
 - **Warp (WALL):** Observed in Burned Tower.
 Appears to be a WALL tile that also functions as a warp.
 Its activation method is currently unknown.
 - **WATER**: Traversable using the HM move SURF.